Katrina Lenk

 Katrina Lenk (born November 26, 1974) is an American actress, singer, dancer, musician, and songwriter.
+She is best known for originating the role of Dina in the 2017 Broadway musical The Band's Visit, which earned her the Tony Award for Best Actress in a Musical, along with the Grammy Award for Best Musical Theater Album and the Daytime Emmy Award for Outstanding Musical Performance in a Daytime Program.

-Lenk originated the role of Dina in the Broadway musical The Band's Visit, a performance for which she won the 2018 Tony Award for Best Actress in a Musical.
-She also performed the lead role of Bobbie in the 2021 gender-swapped revival of Stephen Sondheim's musical Company.
+Lenk also performed the lead role of Bobbie in the 2021 gender-swapped revival of Stephen Sondheim's musical Company.
 Lenk's additional stage credits include roles in the Broadway productions of Spider-Man: Turn Off the Dark, Once, and Indecent, as well as roles in regional theater productions.

 Early life and education

 Lenk was born in Chicago, Illinois to a family of Eastern European descent.
+Though it has been claimed that she is of a Russian ethnic background, she has preferred to discuss her heritage with ambiguity.
 She attended Barrington High School in Barrington, Illinois.
-She graduated from the School of Music at Northwestern University in 1997, majoring in viola performance and studying voice and musical theatre.
+After enrolling at the School of Music at Northwestern University, she graduated in 1997 while majoring in viola performance and studying voice and musical theatre.